m-soro/Data-Science-with-Python/index.md

 ---
 layout: default
-title: Projects
+title: Modules
 has_children: true
-nav_order: 2
+nav_order: 1
 ---

-# My Projects
+# Modules

-Welcome to the projects page!
+Welcome to the modules page!